MellieDee/team-profile-generator/README.md

 ## **Usage**
 ***
-Answer the questions when prompted.</br>Hints:</br>Do not start any answer with the space bar (Profile will generate, but not correctly formatted.)</br>If the screenshot doesn't show, check your relative path, or try changing the number of '.' at the start.
-At this time, only one image can be added through the prompts; if you have more they are easy to add manually in the generated the README.md file.</br>
+Answer the questions when prompted.</br>Hints:</br>Do not start any answer with the space bar (Profile will generate, but not correctly formatted.)</br>Your HTML file will appear in the dist directory.

 &nbsp;